There is so much information and labor advice out there, and while much of it is repetitive, it can also seem intimidating to sift through.

-By the time you hit month 7 you have likely read so many articles about Kegels and how to pack a hospital bag (for you, baby and dad).
-Plus all the pages about water births vs squatting births, and how much you should change your positions during labor.
-If you are like me you are a bit overwhelmed and slightly freaked because of it.
+By the time you hit month 7, you have likely read many articles about Kegels and how to pack a hospital bag (for you, baby, and dad).
+Plus all the pages about water births vs. squatting births, and how much you should change your positions during labor.
+If you are like me, you are a bit overwhelmed and slightly freaked because of it.

 Having this information took a huge weight off my shoulders and let me focus on other things like planning for after baby came.
-(If this was happening now I would have been focusing on this blog so I could stay home with my kiddo instead of having to go back to work after).
+(If this were happening now, I would be focusing on this blog so I could stay home with my kiddo instead of having to go back to work after.)

-1) You need a team you trust around you, that is focused on YOU as much as baby
+1) You need a team you trust that is focused on YOU as much as baby.

 I don’t actually remember anyone telling me this one, so this is from me to you.
 My biggest tip in birth is having a team you trust to support you.